ftravers/datomic-tutorial/README.md

      ([:user/email "franklin.rosevelt@gmail.com"] [:user/age 14]))

-Okay, that is the instinctual approach to extract the data we are looking for, now let me introduce a more enlightened approach, **pull**!
+Okay, that is the instinctual approach to extract the data we are looking for, but it isn't very elegant.
+Now let me introduce a more enlightened approach, **pull syntax**!

 ## Pull Syntax<a id="sec-2-5" name="sec-2-5"></a>

-Instead of the line:
+Instead of having the find clause look like:

     :find ?e